coffeecore/Sonic-Pi-Music-sequencer/README.md

 - Change some parameters (BPM for example)
 - Metronome
 - Step sequencer
-- Can play one pattern in loop or loop on many patterns (only forwarded patterns at this moment)
+- Can play one pattern in loop or loop on many patterns

 ## How to